romeerez/orchid-orm/docs/src/guide/migration-setup-and-overview.md

   // This is needed only if you use a bundler such as Vite:
   migrations: import.meta.glob('./migrations/*.ts'),

+  // 'serial' (0001, 0002, and so on) is by default, also can be 'timestamp'.
+  // Read more about serial vs timestamp below.
+  migrationId: 'serial',

   // column type overrides and snakeCase option will be taken from the BaseTable:
   baseTable: BaseTable,